 We all have certain beliefs in our head.
 They dictate our behavior.
 Experiences, upbringing and culture imprint these.
 Random incidents can create unshakable beliefs.
 Arguably not backed by statistical evidence.
 Yet you can live by them for the rest of your life.
 Referring to that one time you screwed up as why: “you are not a social person.”
 After that, it’s a bitch-ass self-fulfilling script.

 You believe you are not social -> so you act unsocial -> you believe you are not social -> Et-ce-te-fuck-ing-ra!

-I dare to say, it’s not a set characteristic.
+It’s not a set characteristic.
 But a lack of skill.
 Namely social confidence.
 A skill you can acquire.
 Are there not a lot of people that are socially confident?
 Are they any different?
 No, they are not,… except for how they think.
-But your inner voice will tell you – “I am just not that way.”
-Time for a firmware update people.
+But your inner voice will tell you – “I am just not social.”
+Time for a firmware update.
 Remould your gray jello!
-Your autonomous thinking should learn to ‘know’,… or ‘feel’, that you can be social.
-That you (can) have the skill.
+Your autonomous thinking should learn to ‘know’,… or ‘feel’, that you are social!

 The way you are is not set in stone.
 That’s why I want to violently upload the book Mindset in your cranium.